trissim/lazy-config/docs/quickstart.rst

 Quick Start Guide
 ==================

-This guide will help you get started with lazy-config in minutes.
+This guide will help you get started with hieraconf in minutes.

 Installation
 ------------

-Install lazy-config using pip:
+Install hieraconf using pip:

 .. code-block:: bash

-   pip install lazy-config
+   pip install hieraconf

 Basic Setup
 -----------